yast/yast-storage-ng/doc/boot-requirements.md

 ## needed partitions in a x86 system
 - using UEFI
+	- when the Grub2 bootloader is going to be installed
 		- with a partitions-based proposal
 			- if there are no EFI partitions
 				- **requires only a new /boot/efi partition**
 			- if there is already an EFI partition
-			- and it is not a suitable EFI partition (not enough size, invalid filesystem)
+				- and it is not a suitable EFI partition (invalid filesystem)
 					- **requires only a new /boot/efi partition**
 				- and it is a suitable EFI partition (enough size, valid filesystem)
 					- and it is on the boot disk
 						- **only requires to use the existing EFI partition**
 					- and it is not on the boot disk
 						- **requires only a new /boot/efi partition**
 		- with a LVM-based proposal
 			- if there are no EFI partitions
 				- **requires only a new /boot/efi partition**
 			- if there is already an EFI partition
-			- and it is not a suitable EFI partition (not enough size, invalid filesystem)
+				- and it is not a suitable EFI partition (invalid filesystem)
 					- **requires only a new /boot/efi partition**
 				- and it is a suitable EFI partition (enough size, valid filesystem)
 					- and it is on the boot disk
 						- **only requires to use the existing EFI partition**
 					- and it is not on the boot disk
 						- **requires only a new /boot/efi partition**
 		- with an encrypted proposal
 			- if there are no EFI partitions
 				- **requires only a new /boot/efi partition**
 			- if there is already an EFI partition
-			- and it is not a suitable EFI partition (not enough size, invalid filesystem)
+				- and it is not a suitable EFI partition (invalid filesystem)
 					- **requires only a new /boot/efi partition**
 				- and it is a suitable EFI partition (enough size, valid filesystem)
 					- and it is on the boot disk
 						- **only requires to use the existing EFI partition**
 					- and it is not on the boot disk
 						- **requires only a new /boot/efi partition**
 		- with an AutoYaST profile that places '/' in a LUKS2 device
 			- if there are no EFI partitions
 				- **requires new partitions for /boot/efi and for /boot (Grub2 auto-config cannot handle LUKS2)**
 			- if there is already a suitable EFI partition in the boot disk
 				- **requires to reuse EFI and create a /boot partition (Grub2 auto-config cannot handle LUKS2)**
+	- when a BLS bootloader is going to be installed by YaST
+		- with a partitions-based proposal
+			- if there are no EFI partitions
+				- **requires only a new /boot/efi partition**
+			- if there is already an EFI partition
+				- and it is not a suitable EFI partition (invalid filesystem)
+					- **requires only a new /boot/efi partition**
+				- and it is a suitable EFI partition (enough size, valid filesystem)
+					- and it is on the boot disk
+						- **only requires to use the existing EFI partition**
+					- and it is not on the boot disk
+						- **requires only a new /boot/efi partition**
+		- with a LVM-based proposal
+			- if there are no EFI partitions
+				- **requires only a new /boot/efi partition**
+			- if there is already an EFI partition
+				- and it is not a suitable EFI partition (invalid filesystem)
+					- **requires only a new /boot/efi partition**
+				- and it is a suitable EFI partition (enough size, valid filesystem)
+					- and it is on the boot disk
+						- **only requires to use the existing EFI partition**
+					- and it is not on the boot disk
+						- **requires only a new /boot/efi partition**
+		- with an encrypted proposal
+			- if there are no EFI partitions
+				- **requires only a new /boot/efi partition**
+			- if there is already an EFI partition
+				- and it is not a suitable EFI partition (invalid filesystem)
+					- **requires only a new /boot/efi partition**
+				- and it is a suitable EFI partition (enough size, valid filesystem)
+					- and it is on the boot disk
+						- **only requires to use the existing EFI partition**
+					- and it is not on the boot disk
+						- **requires only a new /boot/efi partition**
+	- when a BLS bootloader is going to be installed by Agama
+		- with a partitions-based proposal
+			- if there are no EFI partitions
+				- **requires only a new EFI partition mounted at /boot**
+			- if there is already an EFI partition
+				- and it is not suitable (invalid filesystem)
+					- **requires a new EFI partition mounted at /boot**
+				- and it is usable but too small to allocate several kernels
+					- **requires creating a XBOOTLDR partition at /boot**
+					- **requires to mount the existing EFI partition at /efi**
+				- and it is usable and big enough
+					- **only requires to mount the existing EFI partition at /boot**
+		- with a LVM-based proposal
+			- if there are no EFI partitions
+				- **requires only a new EFI partition mounted at /boot**
+			- if there is already an EFI partition
+				- and it is not suitable (invalid filesystem)
+					- **requires a new EFI partition mounted at /boot**
+				- and it is usable but too small to allocate several kernels
+					- **requires creating a XBOOTLDR partition at /boot**
+					- **requires to mount the existing EFI partition at /efi**
+				- and it is usable and big enough
+					- **only requires to mount the existing EFI partition at /boot**
+		- with an encrypted proposal
+			- if there are no EFI partitions
+				- **requires only a new EFI partition mounted at /boot**
+			- if there is already an EFI partition
+				- and it is not suitable (invalid filesystem)
+					- **requires a new EFI partition mounted at /boot**
+				- and it is usable but too small to allocate several kernels
+					- **requires creating a XBOOTLDR partition at /boot**
+					- **requires to mount the existing EFI partition at /efi**
+				- and it is usable and big enough
+					- **only requires to mount the existing EFI partition at /boot**
 - not using UEFI (legacy PC)
 	- with GPT partition table
 		- in a partitions-based proposal